Glyztera/.github/docs/Dev-Salaries.md

-# Glyztera Blockchain Development and Dev Salaries Breakdown
+# Glyztera Blockchain Development and Dev Salaries 15% Fee Breakdown and Responsibilities

+Of the 15% from the fee, we can break this down further to the below.

 ## 1. Organization Owner (35%)
 The Organization Owner is responsible for: